 Separate eye testing (monocular testing) is, therefore, critical in knowing the visual status of each eye.

 As you can see, visual acuity testing is extremely important for many reasons.
 Numerous studies and research have proven the benefits of getting our vision checked regularly.
 School districts, pediatricians, family physicians, and even sports teams routinely test visual acuity.
 If problems are discovered, referrals to eye care professionals are made for further evaluation.
 Hopefully, not seeing 20/20 is simply about wearing corrective lenses and not a more serious health issue.
-Routine annual eye examinations which include an eye health check are strongly recommended.
+Getting a comprehensive eye exam every year, which includes an eye health check, is strongly recommended.

 Dr. Jay Kaufman is member of EyeQue’s Optometry Advisory Board.
 He graduated with his Doctor of Optometry degree from Nova Southeastern University, College of Optometry, in Florida in 1994.
 He graduated from the University of California, Santa Barbara with a degree in Communication